punk-security/pwnspoof/README.md

                         Set the attackers geo by 2 letter region.
 Use RD for random (default: RD) --attacker-user-agent ATTACKER_USER_AGENT
                         Set the attackers user-agent.
-Use RD for random (default: RD)
+Use RD for random (default: RD) --additional-attacker-ips ADDITIONAL_ATTACKER_IPS
+                        Additional attackers ip addresses, comma separated (default: ).
+If you wish to exclusively use this list set spoofed-attacks to 0
 ```

 ### Examples